-As mentioned in the chapter, the O2 molecule binds with hemoglobin present in the RBCs and forms oxyhemoglobin.
+As mentioned in the chapter, the O2 molecule binds with haemoglobin present in the RBCs and forms oxyhemoglobin.
 The 100mL of oxygenated blood delivers around 5mL of O2 to the tissues.

 Transportation of Carbon Dioxide

-The transportation of CO2 can be explained as carbamino-hemoglobin.
+The transportation of CO2 can be explained as carbamino-haemoglobin.
 The 100mL of deoxygenated blood delivers around 4mL of CO2 to the alveoli.

 Disorders of Respiratory System

 As explained in the breathing and exchange of gases chapter in the NCERT biology book, the disorders associated with respiration are as follows:

 - Asthma – This condition causes difficulty in breathing due to inflammation in the bronchi and bronchioles

 - Emphysema – In this condition, the respiratory surface decreases because of damage caused by alveolar walls.
 The major cause is cigarette smoking

 - Occupational Respiratory Disorder – The lungs are damaged due to fibrosis.
 It is common in industries where workers have long exposure to too much dust